vrypan/bckt-mcp/README.md

 # bckt-mcp

-A Model Context Protocol (MCP) server that formats blog posts for static site generators.
-Designed to work with Claude Desktop and other MCP-compatible clients.
+A Model Context Protocol (MCP) server that formats blog posts for [bckt](https://github.com/vrypan/bckt).

+It is designed to work with Claude Desktop and other MCP-compatible clients.

 ## Features